A kernel-derived orthogonal basis for spectral functions from Euclidean correlators: Examples

-For the model 3 (see the bottom panels in Fig.~\ref{fig:modelspect-rslt}), even after including 15 basis functions, {\it i.e.} $n\le 4$, the approximation is not as good as those for the previous two cases, and in particular it fails to reproduce the rapid fluctuation around $\otd=1.5$.
-Since the basis functions only contain terms like $(\ktd^0)^n$ or $e^{-\ktd^0\,\pi}$, the approximation will fail to reproduce the behavior more rapid than those.
+For the model 3 (see the bottom panels in Fig.~\ref{fig:modelspect-rslt}), even after including 15 basis functions, {\it i.e.} $n\le 4$, the approximation is not as accurate as in the previous two cases, and in particular it fails to reproduce the rapid fluctuation around $\otd=1.5$.
+Since the basis functions only contain terms like $(\ktd^0)^n$ or $e^{-\ktd^0\,\pi}$, the approximation will fail to reproduce features with more rapid variations than those encoded in the basis functions.
 However, the approximation can be still useful for $\Gamma$.
-The constraints with $n=0$ are sensitive to the behavior of the spectral function around $\otd =0$ as seen from Fig.~\ref{fig:basisfunc}.
-Thus, $\Gamma$ can be reproduced relatively well in any cases.
-Indeed, it is reproduced within 8 \% using only $n=0$ constraints for the model 3.
+The constraints with $n=0$, {\it i.e.} $\tilde{C}_0$ , are sensitive to the behavior of the spectral function around $\otd =0$ because the corresponding basis functions $\tilde{S}_0$ has a support around there as seen from Fig.~\ref{fig:basisfunc}.
+Thus, $\Gamma$ can be reproduced relatively well in all cases considered.
+Indeed, it is reproduced within 13 \% using only $n=0$ constraints for the model 3.